textpattern/textpattern-forum/README.md

 ### Installing required tools

-The project uses [Grunt](http://gruntjs.com/) to run tasks and [Sass](http://sass-lang.com/) for CSS pre-processing.
-This creates few dependencies in addition to your normal PHP required by Textpattern.
-First make sure you have base dependencies installed: [Node.js](http://nodejs.org/) and [Grunt](http://gruntjs.com/).
-You can install Node using the [installer](https://nodejs.org), Composer using their installers [installer](http://getcomposer.org/), and Grunt with npm:
+The project uses [Grunt](https://gruntjs.com/) to run tasks and [Sass](http://sass-lang.com/) for CSS pre-processing.
+This creates few dependencies in addition to your normal PHP required by FluxBB.
+First make sure you have base dependencies installed: [Node.js](https://nodejs.org/) and [Grunt](https://gruntjs.com/).
+You can install Node using the [installer](https://nodejs.org/), Composer using their installers [installer](https://getcomposer.org/), and Grunt with npm:

 ```ShellSession
 $ npm install -g grunt-cli